Add Character and Curb Appeal to Your House with the Perfect Roof Design

 A roof type that looks quite spectacular on paper may not work in sections of the country with heavy snowfall or hurricane and typhoon belts.
 Therefore, your choice should meet the demands of your climate to ensure reliable and lengthy protection.

 A gable roof – with dormers – as in this 1-story, 2,156-sq.-ft.
 Farmhouse style home with 4 bedrooms and 3 baths – is suitable for locations that experience rain or snow.
 The roof's pitch allows water to shed quickly, therefore avoiding leaks and damage (Plan #123-1039).

 2. Set a Budget

 Obviously, a budget always figures into any major project.
-Costs – much like the climate – vary from one area to another and will depend on roof size (square footage), slope, and architectural design of the home, geographical location, code requirements, and number of skylights, dormers, chimneys, and appropriate materials.
+Costs – much like the climate – vary from one area to another and depend on roof size (square footage), slope, architectural design of the home, geographical location, code requirements, and the number of skylights, dormers, chimneys, and appropriate materials.
 Plan on spending as little as $4,500-$7500 (National Average) and as much as $30,000 for a roof.